Billing Procedures

 Privileges | Limitations | Application | Participation Fee | Billing and Finance Charges | Billing | Penalties for Misuse

 All full-time Cornell students are encouraged to take advantage of CornellCard's privileges.
 The CornellCard allows you to make purchases at the Campus Store and other participating units across campus.
-CornellCard accounts and can help you manage your day-to-day expenses without having to carry large amounts of cash.
+The CornellCard can help you manage your day-to-day expenses without having to carry alternative payment methods.

 The university ID card also functions as the CornellCard.
 Students can use their CornellCard privileges during any semester for which they are enrolled full-time.